Frequently Asked Questions

 Can I get prescriptions?

 Yes, we do prescriptions for our clients if it is a medication we do not stock, if it is considered safe to script these medications and if the medication does not need to be monitored.
 If a medication does need to be monitored we will advise you of monitoring requirements which may or may not be handled by our clinic.
 We also carry with us common antibiotics as well as prescription creams and ointments to treat certain ailments.
-If we do not have a specific antibiotic, we may be able to order for you through our pharmacy or we may refer to various online pharmacies.

 Do you offer spay/neuter services?